kheller18/data-structures-algorithms/questions/AWS.md

     + DDOS attacks are possible with AWS lambda, but you only have five minutes to complete the process.

 44. What is meant by the term "auto-scaling"?
-    + Simply said, auto-scaling in AWS lambda is a function of the Amazon web service that enables users to start new instances of a service and carry out any necessary configuration chores without having to manually interfere.
+    + `Auto-scaling`: a function of the Amazon web service that enables users to start new instances of a service and carry out any necessary configuration chores without having to manually interfere.
       ![auto-scaling](../images/aws/auto_scaling.png)
     + This function enables users to save time and effort.
 You are free to relax and see how the installation is carried out while keeping a close check on the threshold and key performance indicators as they appear in real-time.
 In other circumstances, all that is required of you is to cross the threshold in order to instantly begin the work and any instances related to it.
 This entails no additional horizontal disruption.